istricesrl/calabash/README.md

 `--defaults-file` parameter of most MySQL tools

 ## script
+as a general rule, the scripts of this collection, if launched without parameters, do nothing but simply print their own syntax, therefore they can always be launched without parameters safely

+when this is not true, it is because the script simply generates such output (for example `va.txt.timestamp.compressed.sh`) or when the script launches an interactive interface, so that the user can possibly stop the procedure if he does not want to go on (for example `va.lamp.setup.sh`)

 ### bak script
 these scripts are intended to simplify copy, archive and backup operations